The svnserve program is a lightweight server, capable of speaking to clients over TCP/IP using a

 variable that can override the name of the tunneling program.

-Setting the SVN_SSH
+Setting the SVN_SSH environment variable is

 a convenient way to override the default SSH tunnel agent.